 MentalHelp provides online mental health and wellness education.
 They also strive to help those looking for the best addiction treatment program options for themselves or their loved ones.
 Their rehab center directory can help you compare programs based on alumni reviews and ratings to help you select the right treatment center for your needs.

 NA (Narcotics Anonymous) is a global community-based organization.
-They offer recovery from the affects of addiction through working a twelve-step program, including regular attendance at group meetings.
+They offer recovery from the affects of Substance Use Disorder (SUD) through working a twelve-step program, including regular attendance at group meetings.

 Education and Harm Reduction

 Center for Disease Control (CDC) is the leading national public health institute of the US.
 Their goal is to protect America from health, safety and security threats, both foreign and domestic.
-The website provides information on drugs and addiction as well as statistics and community based prevention programs.
+The website provides information on Substance Use Disorder (SUD) as well as statistics and community based prevention programs.

 DuPage Coalition Against heroin was formed to raise awareness and educate the public about this growing problem.
 They believe that prevention through education is key to saving our children and our community.